MIDFIELDR/midfieldr/docs/reference/toy_term.md

-# Term data for examples
+# Small 'term' dataset for examples

-Selected variables modeled on those in the `term` practice data for use in package examples and articles.
-Sampled from an early version of the practice data, the toy data are not a current practice data sample.
+A subset of rows from the midfielddata `term` table matching the IDs in `toy_student.` A small dataset for use in examples.

 ## Usage